frederic-perez/AmE-dictionary/data/idioms.md

 __keep one’s word__ To uphold one’s promise; to do as one says.
 (The opposite of break one’s word.) _I told her I’d be there to pick her up, and I intend to keep my word._
 __keep out of sight__ To remain unseen, as by hiding or evasion.
 __keep pace__ :three::hammer:
+__keep rolling__ The idiom “keep rolling” means to continue doing something with energy and momentum, similar to how a ball keeps rolling after it’s set in motion.
 __keep tab(s) (on someone or something)__ :nine::m: [:sound: keep taps on] (keep track (of someone or something)) To monitor someone or something; to follow the activities of someone or something. :es: vigilar _Keep close tabs on problems as they occur._ _I don’t keep tabs on him._ _Ed kept close tabs on his brother._ _Is May keeping nervous tabs on her rivals?_
 __keep tabs__
 __keep the ball rolling__ :two::hammer: